^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Esophagitis is a lesion of the mucosa of the esophagus of an inflammatory-degenerative nature with the subsequent involvement of deep layers of the esophagus wall.
-Primarily occurs rarely, more often secondary and accompanies diseases of the esophagus and other organs.
+Esophagitis is a lesion of the mucous membrane of the esophagus of an inflammatory-degenerative nature with subsequent involvement of the deep layers of the esophagus wall.
+Primary is rare, more often secondary and accompanies diseases of the esophagus and other organs.

 Acute esophagitis.
-There is a direct effect on the mucous membrane of thermal, chemical or mechanical factors, inflammatory processes from the oral cavity can spread, etc. Endoscopically the diagnosis does not cause doubts: the mucous membrane is hyperemic, edematous, easily vulnerable, it can bleed when touched, ulceration may occur.
-Z-line is vague.
+Occurs with direct exposure of the mucous membrane to thermal, chemical or mechanical factors, inflammatory processes can spread from the oral cavity, etc. Endoscopically, the diagnosis is beyond doubt: the mucous membrane is hyperemic, edematous, easily vulnerable, can bleed when touched, ulcers are possible.
+The Z-line is blurred.

 Degrees of acute esophagitis (Basset).

-1. Edema and arterial hyperemia of the mucous membrane, an abundance of mucus).
+1. Edema and arterial hyperemia of the mucous membrane, abundance of mucus).

-2. The appearance of single erosions on the tops of edematous folds of the mucous membrane.
+2. The appearance of isolated erosions on the tops of edematous folds of the mucous membrane.

-3. Edema and hyperemia are more pronounced, large foci of erosive and bleeding mucous membranes appear.
+3. Edema and hyperemia are more pronounced, large areas of eroded and bleeding mucous membrane appear.

 4. "Crying" mucous, diffuse erosion.
-Bleeding at the slightest touch.
-The mucous membrane can be covered with viscous mucus or a yellowish coating of fibrin.
-With reflux-esophagitis, fibrin acquires a yellowish-greenish shade.
+Bleeds at the slightest touch.
+The mucous may be covered with viscous mucus or a yellowish fibrin coating.
+In reflux esophagitis, fibrin acquires a yellowish-greenish tint.

-Acute esophagitis can occur for several days.
-At the fourth degree there can be perforation and bleeding, in the distant period - cicatricial stenosis of the esophagus.
+Acute esophagitis may pass within a few days.
+At stage IV there may be perforation and bleeding, in the remote period - cicatricial stenosis of the esophagus.

 Fibrinous (pseudomembranous) esophagitis.
-Occurs during childhood infections.
-There is a grayish-yellowish plaque, after its rejection - long-lasting non-healing erosion.
+Occurs in childhood infections.
+A grayish-yellowish coating appears, after its rejection - long-term non-healing erosions.

 Corrosive esophagitis.
-Occurs when receiving chemically aggressive substances (alkalis, acids, etc.).
-Currently, endoscopy is not contraindicated, as was previously thought, but the child's fibroendoscope of the smallest caliber should be used for the study.
-Upon examination, pronounced hyperemia and a significant mucosal edema are revealed up to complete obstruction of the esophagus.
+Occurs when taking chemically aggressive substances (alkalis, acids, etc.).
+Currently, endoscopy is not contraindicated, as was previously thought, but a pediatric fibroendoscope of the smallest caliber should be used for the examination.
+During examination, pronounced hyperemia and significant edema of the mucosa up to complete obstruction of the esophagus are revealed.
 The esophagus loses its tone.
-Complicated by massive bleeding.
-Fibrous strictures develop from 3-6 weeks, often after a longer time.
-Usually, inflammatory and scarring changes are most pronounced in the field of physiological constrictions.
+It is complicated by massive bleeding.
+Fibrous strictures develop from 3-6 weeks, often after a longer period of time.
+Usually, inflammatory and cicatricial changes are most pronounced in the area of physiological constrictions.
 There are 4 stages of endoscopic changes in the esophagus:

-1. Hyperemia and swelling of the swollen mucosa.
+1. Hyperemia and swelling of the swollen mucous membrane.

-2. Presence of plaques of white or yellow color with the formation of pseudomembranes.
+2. The presence of white or yellow plaques with the formation of pseudomembranes.

-3. Ulcer or bleeding mucosa, covered with viscous exudate.
+3. Ulcerated or bleeding mucosa covered with viscous exudate.

-4. Chronic stage: mucous spotted with scar structures, scarring leads to the formation of short strictures or tubular stenosis.
+4. Chronic stage: the mucosa is patchy with cicatricial structures, scarring leads to the formation of a short stricture or tubular stenosis.

 Chronic esophagitis.

-Causes: prolonged irritation of the mucous membrane with alcohol, spicy, hot food, excessive smoking, inhaling harmful vapors and gases.
+Causes: prolonged irritation of the mucous membrane by alcohol, spicy, hot food, excessive smoking, inhalation of harmful vapors and gases.

 1. Ingestive chronic esophagitis (not associated with reflux) - descending esophagitis.

-2. Reflux-esophagitis (peptic esophagitis) is an ascending esophagitis.
+2. Reflux esophagitis (peptic esophagitis) is ascending esophagitis.

-It occurs as a result of retrograde casting of stomach contents into the esophagus.
+It occurs as a result of retrograde reflux of stomach contents into the esophagus.

 Ingestive esophagitis is localized in the middle third of the esophagus or diffusely, characterized by the presence of leukoplakia.
-Reflux-esophagitis is characterized by a distal arrangement with a gradual proliferation proximally and the formation of peptic ulcers.
+Reflux esophagitis is characterized by a distal location with gradual spread proximally and the formation of peptic ulcers.

-Endoscopic criteria of chronic esophagitis (Kabayashi and Kazugai)
+Endoscopic criteria for chronic esophagitis (Kabayashi and Kasugai)

-1. Hyperemia of the mucosa diffuse or in the form of bands.
+1. Hyperemia of the mucous membrane is diffuse or in the form of stripes.

-2. The presence of erosions or acute ulcers, less often chronic.
+2. The presence of erosions or acute ulcers, less often chronic ones.

 3. Increased bleeding of the mucous membrane.

-5. The presence of leukoplaky - calloused whitish-colored densities from 0.1 to 0.3 cm in diameter is an increase in the layers of the epithelium 6-7 times; The epithelium acquires a cubic form, increases in size.
+5. The presence of leukoplakia - whitish callused seals with a diameter of 0.1 to 0.3 cm - is an increase in the layers of the epithelium by 6-7 times; the epithelium acquires a cubic shape and increases in size.
 The degree of these changes depends on the severity of the esophagitis.

-• I Art.
-Light degree: hyperemia of the mucosa in the form of longitudinal bands, edema, the presence of viscous mucus.
-Sometimes the expansion of the arterial and venous vascular pattern.
+• Stage I. Mild degree: hyperemia of the mucous membrane in the form of longitudinal stripes, edema, presence of viscous mucus.
+Sometimes expansion of the arterial and venous vascular pattern.

-• II century.
-Of moderate severity: pronounced diffuse hyperemia of the mucous membrane, thickening of the folds, pronounced edema of the mucous membrane, decreased elasticity, pronounced contact bleeding, there can be single erosions.
+• Stage II.
+Moderate severity: pronounced diffuse hyperemia of the mucous membrane, thickening of folds, pronounced edema of the mucous membrane, decreased elasticity, pronounced contact bleeding, there may be isolated erosions.

-• III century.
-Heavy: the presence of ulcers.
+• III st. Severe degree: presence of ulcers.

 Peptic esophagitis (reflux esophagitis).
 This is the most common type of chronic esophagitis.
-It arises from the constant casting of gastric juice into the esophagus, sometimes bile, etc.
+It occurs due to the constant reflux of gastric juice, sometimes bile, etc. into the esophagus.

-• I Art. (linear form).
-More or less pronounced diffuse or patchy reddening of the mucosa in the lower third of the esophagus with isolated defects (with a yellow base and red edges).
-There are linear longitudinal erosions, directed from the Z-line to the top.
+• Stage I (linear form).
+More or less pronounced diffuse or spotty reddening of the mucosa in the lower third of the esophagus with isolated defects (with a yellow base and red edges).
+There are linear longitudinal erosions directed from the Z-line upwards.

-• II century. (draining form).
-Defects of the mucous membrane fuse with each other.
+• Stage II (confluent form).
+Defects of the mucous membrane merge with each other.

-• III century. (circular esophagitis).
+• Stage III (circular esophagitis).
 Inflammatory and erosive changes occupy the entire circumference of the esophagus.

-• IV century. (stenosing).
-Reminds the previous form, but there is stenosis of the lumen of the esophagus.
-Passage of the endoscope through constriction is impossible.
+• IV st. (stenotic).
+Resembles the previous form, but there is stenosis of the lumen of the esophagus.
+Passage of the endoscope through the narrowing is impossible.

 Peptic (flat) ulcer of the esophagus.
-It was first described by Quincke in 1879 and bears his name.
-More often solitary, but can be plural and drained.
-They are located mainly in the lower third of the esophagus, in the zone of cardioesophageal junction, on the posterior or posterolateral wall.
-The shape is different: oval, slit, irregular, etc. Dimensions are often up to 1 cm.
-It is often elongated along the axis of the esophagus, but can be annular.
-The edges of the ulcer are flat or slightly protruding, uneven, dense with instrumental palpation, surrounding the ulcer in the form of a hyperemic corolla.
-In some cases, the edges may be bumpy - a suspicion of cancer.
-The bottom is covered with a white or gray coating of fibrin.
-After washing with a stream of water, bleeding dark red fabrics are easily visible.
-As you recover, it epithelizes from the edge to the center, the bottom clears, convergence of the folds usually does not.
-After healing, a linear or dentate scar is formed, a coarse diverticuloid-like deformity of the wall and esophageal stricture can form.
+First described by Quincke in 1879 and named after him.
+Most often solitary, but can be multiple and confluent.
+Located mainly in the lower third of the esophagus, in the area of the cardioesophageal junction, on the posterior or posterolateral wall.
+The shape is different: oval, slit-like, irregular, etc. The size is usually up to 1 cm.
+Most often elongated along the axis of the esophagus, but can be annular.
+The edges of the ulcer are flat or slightly protruding, uneven, dense on instrumental palpation, surrounding the ulcer in the form of a hyperemic rim.
+In some cases, the edges can be bumpy - suspected cancer.
+The bottom is covered with a white or gray fibrin coating.
+After washing with a stream of water, easily bleeding dark red tissues are visible.
+As recovery proceeds, epithelialization occurs from the edge to the center, the bottom is cleared, and there is usually no convergence of folds.
+After healing, a linear or serrated scar is formed, a rough diverticulum-like deformation of the wall and stricture of the esophagus may form.

-Biopsy helps in determining the process.
-Since the pieces obtained by biopsy are small, one must take more.
+A biopsy is very helpful in determining the process.
+Since the pieces obtained during a biopsy are small, more must be taken.

 You are reporting a typo in the following text: